Gcs.gov.sa

 4.1 Number

-Analysis of a cement can require the determination of a number of its chemical elements.
-For each determination, one or more tests shall be carried out in which the number of measurements taken shall be as specified in the relevant clause of this part of ISO 29581.
-Where the analysis is one of a series subject to statistical control, the determination of each chemical element by a single test shal be the minimum required.
 Where the analysis method (including preparation and measurement) is checked at least once a week, as in accordance with 12.5.1, a determination of each chemical element by a single test shall be the minimum required.
 In the other cases, the number of tests for the determination of each chemical element shall be two; see also Clause 13.
-4.2 Accuracy and precision limits

 4.2.1 Accuracy

 The accuracy performance criterion in this part of ISO 29581 is measured as a limit on the closeness of agreement between a test result and an accepted reference value for a certified reference material.
 The limits for accuracy, expressed in percent absolute, are set out in Table 2; one set is appropriate to the performance it is expected that an "expert" laboratory can achieve, whereas the other is appropriate for a "normal" laboratory.
-4.2.2 Repeatability

 The repeatability performance criterion in this part of ISO 29581 is measured as a limit on the repeatability where independent test results are obtained with the same method on identical test items (material) in the same laboratory by the same operator using the same equipment within a short interval of time.
 The limits for repeatability, expressed in percent absolute, are set out in Table 1; one set is appropriate to the performance it is expected that an "expert" laboratory can achieve, whereas the other is appropriate to a "normal" laboratory.
-4.2.3 Reproducibility

 The reproducibility performance criterion in this part of ISO 29581 is measured as a limit on the reproducibility where test results are obtained with the same method on identical test items (material) in different laboratories with different operators using different equipment.
 The limits for reproducibility, expressed in percent absolute, are set out in Table 3; one set is appropriate to the performance it is expected that an "expert" laboratory can achieve, whereas the other is appropriate to a "normal" laboratory.
-4.2.4 Laboratory

 competence

 The laboratory shall demonstrate that it can achieve the required performance in accordance with 12.3.3 and 12.3.4.
-4.3 Expression

 Express mass in grams to the nearest 0,000 5.
-4.4 Other

 Other methods may be used, provided they are calibrated, either against the reference method or against internationally accepted reference materials, in order to demonstrate their equivalence.
-ISO 2010 – All rights reserved ISO 29581-2:2010(E)

 5 Reagents and reference materials